 Tuti B. Scott is a leader and mentor for high achievers and a catalyst for strategic philanthropy.
-An energetic speaker and thought leader, Tuti’s work inspires people and organizations to up the level of their leadership and to create and fund change.
-Coach Tuti has been a leader bridging women’s rights, social justice philanthropy and women’s sports for three decades.
+An energetic speaker and author, Tuti’s work inspires people, organizations, and movements to up the level of their leadership to create and fund change.
+Coach Tuti has been a leader in women’s rights, social justice philanthropy, and women’s sports/embodied leadership for three decades.

-For eight years her company, Imagine Philanthropy, has worked with leaders, organizations, and family foundations on strategic planning, succession planning, campaigns and brandraising.
-Coaching clients have included the leadership from Union Theological Seminary, Women Moving Millions, Equal Rights Advocates, International Women’s Development Agency, among others.
-She has been a featured speaker, facilitator and workshop producer for the Women’s Funding Network, the Jewish Women’s Funding Network and their member funds working with more than 150 women's organizations over ten years.
+For eight years her company, Imagine Philanthropy, has worked with institutions, collaborations, and foundations on strategic planning, succession planning, campaigns and leadership development.
+Clients have included Union Theological Seminary, Women Moving Millions, Root Capital, International Women’s Development Agency, Equal Pay Today!
+Campaign among others.
+She has been a featured speaker, facilitator and workshop producer for the Women’s Funding Network, the Jewish Women’s Funding Network and many of their member funds on gender lens philanthropy, championing one’s advocacy, brandraising for success among other topics.

-The self-designated “Chief Inspiration Officer” of the women’s funding movement, Tuti brings insights about sports, leadership, power and money to her writings and to philanthropic gatherings, Board rooms and management teams.
+The self-designated “Chief Inspiration Officer” of the women’s funding movement, Tuti brings insights about sports, leadership, power and money to her speeches and presentations at philanthropic gatherings, award luncheons, Board rooms and management teams.
 Tuti worked at the Women’s Sports Foundation for more than 15 years raising $70 million to support the mission of creating leaders and ensuring equal access to sports for girls and women.
-The women’s sports movement was built by the leaders of the Women’s Sports Foundation (founded by Billie Jean King) who mobilized people, leagues, media and corporations to embrace and invest in women being strong, competitive and bold.
+The women’s sports movement was built by the leaders of the Women’s Sports Foundation (founded by Billie Jean King) who mobilized people, leagues, media and corporations to “invest” in women being strong, competitive and bold.

-Tuti is an intersectional feminist and a philanthropist who currently serves on the Board of Directors of Tides and the Women Win Foundation.
-She offers her clients and audiences learnings from being a captain and point guard at Ithaca College, a coach at Amherst College, a philanthropist investing in leaders, a Board member, an entrepreneur and a woman who has thrived through immune system challenges, cancer and heart disease.
+Tuti is an intersectional feminist and a philanthropist who currently serves as Chair of the Board of Directors of Tides and is a founding Board member of the Women Win Foundation.
+She offers her clients and audiences learnings from being a captain and point guard at Ithaca College, a coach at Amherst College, a philanthropist investing in leaders, a Board member of social justice organizations, a successful entrepreneur, and a spiritual being have human experiences including challenges from immune system issues, breast cancer and heart disease.

 Kristen Elechko serves as a consultant for Imagine Philanthropy.
 She brings an entrepreneurial spirit to her work and is fueled by her diverse experiences in both the for-profit and non-profit sectors.
 For more than 15 years, Kristen worked in product management and development, sales and marketing with The North Face, Marmot, Eastern Mountain Sports, as well as a number of start-up brands.
 Her annual sales for these territories and budgets ranged from $500,000 to $40 million per year.
 Motivated by the desire to create social change for women and girls and a desire to work with others who are passionate about human rights and social justice, Kristen pivoted towards a whole new direction in life.
 Earning a Master’s degree in Non-Profit Management, completing a development internship, consulting, volunteering, and serving as chair on a board of directors have built the bridge between past experience and current career goals.